 Ask if it is superficial dyspareunia on penetration (felt at the introitus) or deep dyspareunia that is felt with penile thrusting, usually felt more deeply within the pelvis).
 Both may be present.

-Tightening of the vaginal muscles on penetration is called vaginismus.
-This is often extremely painful and often makes penetration physically impossible.
+Tightening of the vaginal muscles on penetration is a symptom of vaginismus.
+This is often extremely painful and may make penetration physically impossible.

 - Is it recent or has there always been dyspareunia?

 - Has the dyspareunia followed childbirth?
 If so, is there a history of episiotomy or of traumatic birth?

 - Where is the pain felt (superficial, deep or both)?

 - When is the pain felt (before, during or after intercourse or a combination of these)?